degama01/TCDDMeth/README.md

 ## Data
 ***

-Here, we use three datasets generated from our study: 1) raw.data.rda, 2) res.list.rda, and 3) myobj.rds.
-See ```./Data/README.md``` for details.

-* Raw and processed data were downloaded from [GEO](https://www.ncbi.nlm.nih.gov/geo/) and saved to ```./Data/```.
-* Methylation counts data that were processed in our study are included in ```./Data/``` and will be downloaded by cloning this repository.
+All data files required to run the code used to perform the analysis is included in the ```./Data``` folder and will be downloaded there when this repository is cloned.

 ## Reference Files
 ***

-All reference files are included in this repository, and will be downloaded by cloning it.
+All raw and processed data from our study used to derive the files for the analysis can be downloaded from [GEO](https://www.ncbi.nlm.nih.gov/geo/) and saved to ```./Reference Files/```.
+They are not required to run the code included in this repository.

 ## Analyses
 ***